Approximate Post-Selective Inference for Regression with the Group LASSO: Framework for Selection-informed Inference

 \subsection{Basic Setup}

-Fixing notation, suppose we observe independent instances of a scalar response variable $Y_i$ and a $p$-dimensional vector of covariates $X_i$ for $i=1, \ldots, n$.
-We denote the response vector by $y = ^{\intercal} \in \mathbb{R}^n$ and the corresponding covariate matrix by $X= ^{\intercal} \in \mathbb{R}^{n \times p}$.
-Consistent with a post-selective setting, under a fixed $X$ regression, our problem proceeds in two stages: first, we select promising groups by optimizing a learning objective inducing grouped sparsity; then, we specify a group-sparse linear model informed by the groups of covariates learned from the previous stage.
+Consistent with a post-selective setting, under a fixed $X$ regression, our problem proceeds in two stages: first, we select promising groups by optimizing an objective inducing grouped sparsity; then, we specify a group-sparse linear model informed by the groups of covariates learned from the previous stage.
+We begin describing our methods for non-overlapping groups, based on a prespecified partition $\mathcal{G}$ of $p$ covariates into $G$ groups.
+Later in Section~\ref{sec:generalizations}, we present a larger category of grouped sparsities that our methods successfully encompass.

-We begin describing our methods for non-overlapping groups, defined by a prespecified partition, $\mathcal{G}$, of our $p$ covariates into $G$ groups.
-In general, we refer to a group in $\mathcal{G}$ by lowercase $g$, and use $\lvert g \rvert \in \mathbb{N}$ to denote the number of covariates within group $g$.
-As we see in Section~\ref{sec:generalizations}, the grouped structure and penalty we assume is the simplest of a larger category of grouped sparsities that our methods successfully encompass.
-For now, we consider the familiar Group LASSO objective \citep{group_lasso} with an added randomization term:
+Using notation defined in Section~\ref{sec:relatedwork}, we consider the Group LASSO objective in \eqref{glasso:wor} with an added randomization term:

-Note, for each group $g \in \mathcal{G}$, $\beta_g \in \mathbb{R}^{\lvert g \rvert}$ is a vector with entries corresponding to the covariates in group $g$, and $\lambda_g$ is a tuning parameter for this group.
 In the final term of this objective, $\omega \sim \mathcal{N}_p(0,\Omega)$ is a Gaussian randomization variable independent of the data.
-Emphasized previously, perturbing the optimization problem with a Gaussian randomization $\omega$ introduces a tradeoff between selection and inference, and provides a remedy for the lack of inferential power in the absence of this balance between the two goals.
-We return to noting the role of randomization in \eqref{glasso} in our empirical experiments.
-Solving \eqref{glasso} returns a subset of the covariates
+As indicated previously, perturbing the optimization problem with a Gaussian randomization variable $\omega$ introduces a tradeoff between selection and inference, giving the user the ability to reserve some information from the selection stage to perform inference.
+Additional discussion of the role of randomization in \eqref{glasso} and the relation of randomization variance with data splitting is given in Section~\ref{sec:empirical-analysis}.
+Hereafter, focusing on the solution of \eqref{glasso}, we let

-where the support of the randomized Group LASSO estimator respects the prespecified groups.
-That is, the selected set of covariates can be written as a union of selected groups in $\mathcal{G}$, which we represent by $\mathcal{G}_{\widehat{E}}$.
+be the support of the randomized Group LASSO estimator and let $\mathcal{G}_{\widehat{E}}$ be the selected groups of covariates according to the estimated support.

-Elaborating on the example in Section \ref{sec:relatedwork}, suppose that $n=p=2$, $X= I_n$, the identity matrix and $\lambda_g=\lambda=1$.
-The stationary mapping for the optimization (\ref{glasso}) is given by:
+Revisiting the example in Section \ref{sec:relatedwork} and the related Figure \ref{fig:select-viz}, we note that the selection regions have a similar geometry with the added randomization: the randomization instance $\omega$ merely shifts the origin in both panels of the figure.
+Elaborating on the example, suppose that $n=p=2$, $X= I_n$, the identity matrix and $\lambda_g=\lambda=1$.
+Let $\omega\sim \mathcal{N}_2(0,I_2)$.
+The stationary mapping for the optimization in (\ref{glasso}) is given by: